Zamiell/stardew-valley/Min-Max_Guide.md

 * Check the garbage can next to JojaMart.
 * Meet Pam + Sam + Shane inside of JojaMart.
 (Even though Sam & Shane are working, it still counts as meeting them.)
 * Clear the weeds north-west of JojaMart.
-* Meet Abigale on the bridge.
+* Meet Abigail on the bridge.
 * Meet Maru.
 (She is walking south to the benches.)
 * Check the garbage can next to Lewis' house.
 * Meet Evelyn + Caroline + Jodi + Vincent + Harvey west of Lewis' house.